ga-wdi-lessons/rails-many-to-many/README.md

 > Why are they called "join tables"?
 On a database level, join tables are created using SQL methods like `INNER JOIN` and `OUTER JOIN`.
 Learn more about them [here](http://www.sql-join.com/).

-Each join table should have, at minimum, two foreign_key columns.
+Each join table should have, at minimum, **two foreign_key columns**.
 Each foreign key will represent one of the tables it's joining.
-In the example of Songs and Playlists, we would have a `song_id` column and a `playlist_id` column.
+In the example of `Doctors` and `Patients`, we would create a **new** join table that has a `doctor_id` column and a `patient_id` column.

 We can also add columns as needed to store additional information about the relationship.
-For example, we may choose to add an `order` column which stores an integer representing what order that song appears on the playlist.
-A song may be first on one playlist, but 10th on another - that info would be stored on the join table.
+For example, we may choose to add an `date_of_visit` column which stores a `datetime` value representing when the appointment is, and could be different for each doctor + patient visit.

 ## Join Models & Tables

-In rails, we should always create a model to represent our join table.
+In order to do many-to-many relationships in Rails, convention says to create a new model to represent our join table.
 The name can technically be anything we want, but really the model name should be as descriptive as possible, and indicate that it represents an *association*.

 ### You Do: Naming Join Tables (10 minutes / 0:20)